 Williamsville is a tiny city located in the state of Missouri.
 With a population of 272 people and just one neighborhood, Williamsville is the 471st largest community in Missouri.

-Williamsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Williamsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Williamsville is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Williamsville who work in food service (20.00%), teaching (13.64%), and sales jobs (10.91%).

 A relatively large number of people in Williamsville telecommute to their jobs.
 Overall, about 17.27% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.